cr1st1p/docker-shinobi-cctv/README.md

+### Docker-compose run

-You can run this image also in a *docker-compose* style - please check the directory *test/*
+You can run this image also in a *docker-compose* style - please check the directory *test/*  and section 'Quick run' below.

+### If features are not working...

-NOTE: There are few things that are not installed, compared to the other docker image - mostly build tools and some libraries - I didn't feel they were needed.
+There are few things that are not installed, compared to the other docker image - mostly build tools and some libraries - I didn't feel they were needed.
+But I also did not test any plugins.

 If something will not work for you, maybe comment the ```return 0``` from function ``run_shinobi_install_package_dependencies()``	and try with that new image.